frenz659/25days-javaScript-challenge/Day 1 - Weather App/README.md

 - **CSS:** Styling is implemented using an external CSS file (`style.css`) for enhanced visual appeal, layout, and icon integration.
 - **JavaScript:** The app logic, including API requests and data processing, is implemented in JavaScript for seamless interactivity.

-## Contributing 🤝

-Contributions are welcome!
-Feel free to open issues or pull requests to improve the Weather App.

 ## Acknowledgments 🙏